Dato' Bahaman: British Hunt

 In January 1892, the British officers forced Sultan Wan Ahmad to end the uprising of Dato' Bahaman in Pahang.
 A team was formed and given the name "Gerakan Tentera" or in English "soldier forces".
 The force was mobilized on 22 January 1892 with the strength of 800 men.
 It was estimated that 140 of the men carried fire arms and was led by Tengku Ali, Rodger (British officer), Admiral Garang Yusof, Admiral Saiyid Ali Badoh and Admiral Abdullah from Bera.
 These forces found failure besides just destroying 11 small fortresses including Batu Ampar Fortress.
 Dato' Bahaman was not found and there were no signs that he and his followers were nearby the area.
 On early February 1892, the rebellion had ended.
 The Semantan state was temporarily under the care of Abdullah Bera.

 In March 1892, a squadron commanded by Dato' Bahaman successfully recaptured Lubuk Terua.
 The resistance of Dato' Bahaman became stronger after being helped by his friend, Tok Gajah.
 The British forces once more lost, outnumbered and with Abdullah Bera's order, they retreated to Bera.
 The Fortress of Lubuk Terua was well guarded by Malay soldiers from Cempaka and Buluh.
 The fortress was repeatedly attacked by the British forces.

 In May 1892, a British expeditionary force attacked the Fortress of Lubuk Terua again and successfully captured the fort.
 The Pahang warriors had no choice but to retreat and rally their forces once more in the state of Kelantan and Terengganu.
 In Terengganu, an ulama named Tok Ku Paluh convinced the Pahang warriors to fight for their homeland and retake Pahang from the British.
 In June 1894, Kuala Tembeling and Jeram Ampai was successfully conquered by Dato' Bahaman and one hundred Semantan warriors.

 In June 1894 a British squadron led by General Walker ambushed a group of Semantan warriors led by Dato' Bahaman, Tok Gajah, Mat Kilau and Mat Kelubi at Jeram Ampai, Kuala Tembeling, Pahang.
 During the ambush an Administrator of Ulu Pahang named Wise, was killed together with four police officers.
 The attack caused Mat Kilau, the son of Tok Gajah to retreat to the state of Kelantan.
 This was followed by the end of the war against the British in Pahang.

 Sir Hugh Clifford, British officer in Pahang launched a mass attack on the remaining Semantan forces in Terengganu and Kelantan that swallowed large amounts of funds.

-The Semantan forces ended on November 1895 when Dato' Bahaman, Pawang Nong and Mat Lela surrendered themselves to the Siamese government but given protection and were placed at Chiengmai early 1896.
+The Semantan forces ended in November 1895 when Dato' Bahaman, Pawang Nong and Mat Lela surrendered themselves to the Siamese government but given protection and were placed at Chiengmai early 1896.
 Tok Gajah and Mat Kilau were presumed dead by the British during the battle in Terrenganu.

 The rise of Dato' Bahaman which lasted for three years (1891–1894) had caused the British forces in Peninsular Malaysia to lose large amounts of money from the treasury.
 Sultan Ahmad had to pay 720 000 a year to solve the debt.